 This is undoubtedly a good way to fill your stomach while you’re around visiting the eight Unesco World Heritage Monuments in Ravenna.

 Ancient and modern docks, centuries-old buildings hosting fashionable apartments and pubs, containers becoming restaurants.
-Pool of new languages; melting pot of local and exotic tastes; new yet eternal place; the Ravenna City Dock brings its double nature also to the table.
+Pool of new languages; melting pot of local and exotic tastes; new yet eternal place; the Darsena area of Ravenna brings its double nature also to the table.

 You will find originally reimagined fish and meat, traditional dishes, local craft beers, handmade ice cream and broader Italian cuisine dishes.